Adam Humphries Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Matchup vs. Philadelphia

-- Humphries has averaged 15.5 receiving yards per game in his two career matchups against the Eagles, 12.0 fewer than his over/under for Sunday's game.
+- Against the Eagles, Humphries has averaged 15.5 receiving yards per game in his two career matchups, 15.0 fewer than his over/under for Sunday's game.

 - This week Humphries will face the NFL's seventh-ranked pass defense (228.3 yards allowed per game).